Flat double braids

 8-loop BORDERED flat double braid (below):

-The video above shows how to make the flat braid with a one- or two-colored border on the edges of the braid.
+“Exchange Twice” color-linking: The video above shows how to make the flat braid with a one- or two-colored border on the edges of the braid.
 This involves a new way to do the loop-exchange (the second-to-last move, just before you tighten the loops).
+Here, you will do the loop exchange two times in a row, which links the two loops and creates a lengthwise border on the two edges of a flat braid.

-I demo a two-color border, having one white edge, and one blue edge.
+With these bicolor loops, it’ll be a two-color border, having one white edge, and one blue edge.
 For blue on both sides, start with all-blue left hand loops, (no bicolor left loops).
-For a stripey or other pattern to the border, start with a mix of blue loops and white loops on the left hand.
+For a stripey or other pattern to the border, start with a mix of blue loops and white loops on the left hand, rather than only blue loops.

 8-loop 4-COLUMN flat double braid: